 However, the outbreak of the ongoing Coronavirus in China is expected to affect the country's tourism and exports, thereby hurting its economy in 2020.
 Chinese tourists account for over a fifth of the total foreign tourist arrivals in Philippines.
 Following the outbreak in February 2020, the Philippine government imposed a travel ban on foreigners traveling from China, Hong Kong and Macau.

 GlobalData's Construction in the Philippines - Key Trends and Opportunities to 2024 report provides detailed market analysis, information and insights into the Philippine construction industry, including -

 - The Philippine construction industry's growth prospects by market, project type and construction activity

 - Critical insight into the impact of industry trends and issues, as well as an analysis of key risks and opportunities in the Philippine construction industry

 - Analysis of the mega-project pipeline, focusing on development stages and participants, in addition to listings of major projects in the pipeline.

-- This report provides a comprehensive analysis of the construction industry in the Philippines.
+This report provides a comprehensive analysis of the construction industry in the Philippines.
+It provides -

 - Segmentation by sector (commercial, industrial, infrastructure, energy and utilities, institutional and residential) and by sub-sector